 - 8. Adult Mentoring The Subrecipient shall connect participants to adult mentors that offer guidance, support, and encouragement to develop the competence and character of the youth.
-Workplace mentoring matches youth with an employer or employee of a company to provide: - At least 12 months of mentoring and may take place both during the program and following exit from the program; - A formal relationship between a youth participant and an adult mentor that includes structured activities where the mentor offers guidance, support, and encouragement to develop the competence and character of the mentee; and - Group mentoring activities and mentoring through electronic means are allowable as part of mentoring activities.
+Workplace mentoring matches youth with an employer or employee of a company to provide: - At least 12 months of mentoring may take place both during the program and following exit from the program; - A formal relationship between a youth participant and an adult mentor that includes structured activities where the mentor offers guidance, support, and encouragement to develop the competence and character of the mentee; and - Group mentoring activities and mentoring through electronic means are allowable as part of mentoring activities.
 At a minimum, the local youth program must match the youth with an individual mentor with whom the youth interacts on a face-to-face basis. - 9.
-Follow-up Services The Subrecipient shall provide follow-up services to youth that align with their individual service strategies for a minimum of twelve (12) months (unless the participant declines to receive follow-up services or the participant cannot be located or contacted).
+Follow-up Services During the term of this agreement, the Subrecipient shall provide follow-up services to participants after the completion of participation in WIOA unless the participant declines to receive follow-up services or the participant cannot be located or contacted).
 Follow-up services are critical services provided following a participant's exit from the program to help ensure the participant is successful in employment and/or post-secondary education and training.
-Follow-up services include the following program elements: - Financial Literacy Education; - Labor Market Information Services; - Mentoring; - Other Follow-Up assistance with Work-related problems; - Post-secondary Preparation and Transition Activities; - Supportive Services.
+Follow-up services shall include the following program elements: - Supportive services; - Adult mentoring; - Financial literacy education; - Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - Activities that help youth prepare for and transition to postsecondary education and training.

-The Subrecipient shall use the State's Management Information System (MIS), currently the Efforts to Outcome (ETO), or its successor to record all follow-up services.
+The Subrecipient shall use the State's Management Information System (MIS), Efforts to Outcome (ETO), or its successor to record all follow-up services.
 The Subrecipient shall follow local BFWDC Youth Follow-up Service Policy #2015-15.